Are you getting ready to start a Keto Diet?

 - Eat enough protein.
 Between 15-25% of your daily calories should come from protein.
 Too much, and you may not eat enough fat to feel energetic.
 Too little, and your body will start to cannibalize your muscle tissue for its protein needs.

 - Follow the Basic Ketogenic Meal Template.
-As you know, my focus is making keto easy.
+As you know, my focus is on making keto easy.
 I created the Basic Keto Meal Template to make deciding what your keto meal should look like easy.
 Each meal should include a palm-sized portion of protein, a handful of non-starchy vegetables, and at least a couple of spoonfuls of fat.

 - Drink water.
 Ketosis is diuretic by nature, which means you are shedding water faster than when eating a high carb diet.
 You don’t want to add dehydration to the process of transitioning into being ketone adapted!